The Dempsey Cronin Memorial Invitational

 Email: joshanne.chiang@gmail.com

 Hi!
-I debated public forum for four years in high school.
 Please explain thoroughly, signpost, and don't go too fast.
-If I'm not judging PF, I'm probably not as familiar with your event, so I'm sorry.
-Basically, if you run progressive debate arguments, I most likely won't get what you're doing, or at least not be able to evaluate your arguments as well.
-Plans/counterplans in non-PF are fine though.
+And definitely weigh.
+If I'm not judging PF, I'm probably not that familiar with your event.
+I can't really follow progressive debate, or at least I won't be able to evaluate your arguments as well.
+Plans and counterplans outside of PF are fine though.

 Hello, my name is Lexi Cragnotti I am a Senior in high school.
 I was one of the captains on my speech and debate team and my main events were parliamentary debate and after-dinner speaking.